DuckyBlender/DuckyBlender/README.md

 # DuckyBlender
 Hi there!
-My name is DuckyBlender (takie fajne imie? gdzie nabyc?) and I am a software developer with a passion for rust and Python.
+My name is Alan, (aka DuckyBlender) and I am a software developer with a passion for rust and Python.
 I love creating discord bots and have experience building them using the Python programming language.
 I am also a member of the Moveit organization, where I contribute to a variety of projects and collaborate with other like-minded developers.
 In my free time, I enjoy staying up-to-date with the latest developments in the world of technology and attending hackathons and programming competitions.
 Thanks for visiting my profile and I hope to collaborate with you on future projects!

 ---